-Before I stared my minimal wardrobe journey, I did a lot of research.
+Before I started my minimal wardrobe journey, I did a lot of research.
 I said that I would take things slow and I promised myself that I would do things my way.
 Months into this new personal style change, I can say that I’m very pleased with my progress.
 I’m starting to see how this small change has made my life a lot less stressful.

 It’s safe to say that creating a minimal wardrobe has made my life a lot less stressful.
 I don’t know many people who wouldn’t want to make their lives less stressful, so here are 5 reasons why having a minimal wardrobe will make your life easier.